 Blogging takes a lot of courage to pursue.
 It’s not uncharted territory, but it can feel that way when you start your blog.

-Starting a blog, choosing a host and picking a theme are super easy to do.
+Starting a blog, choosing a host, and picking a theme is super easy to do.
 You can read this post that gives you a detailed step-by-step plan on starting and growing your blog.